Share Your Work, Ideas, and Inventions at Poster Night

 How complete does my poster need to be before I submit a proposal?

 You don’t need a finished poster to submit.
 All you need is a concept.
-If your idea is accepted, you’ll need to send a draft of your poster for review by April 1.
+It’s easy to submit your idea.
+If your idea is accepted, you’ll need to send a draft of your poster for review by March 1.

 I’ve never presented a poster before.
 How should I prepare?

-If your poster is accepted, we’ll send you a how-to packet on preparing your poster and presentation.
-You can see a few examples in the the Poster Archive.
+If your concept is accepted, we’ll send you a how-to packet on preparing your poster and presentation.

 What is the format for poster presentations?
 How big can my poster be?

 Each presenter gets an exhibit space in the presentation hall.
-Posters should be between 2’x3’ and 3’x4’.
+The area for your poster will be roughly 4 ft wide x 4 ft tall.
 There will also be room in front of the poster for a table or other furniture if you need it.

 Exhibits should include a graphic poster describing an idea, technique, case study, or research.
 But you could also use your exhibit to showcase a 3D model, engage interactively with attendees, host a puppet show, or lead interpretive dances about information architecture.
 Your imagination and the space are about the only limits.